June 20, 2015

 The animated Koopalings.

 In 2003, the complete series was released by MRA Entertainment, Europe for Australia; one volume of which was released in Germany.
 Disky Entertainment released three volumes of 6 episodes each in the United Kingdom and the Netherlands.
 Sterling Entertainment Group released a 6 episode VHS collection called King Koopa Katastrophe for the United States.
 In 2004, General Mills teamed up with DiC and offered DVDs on various boxes of cereal that contained episodes from DiC’s various programs.
-One disc featured an episode of Mario 3. and two episodes of Heathcliff.
+One disc featured an episode of Mario 3 and two episodes of Heathcliff

 The DVD box (below) modeled after the game box.

 In 2007, Shout!
 Factory and Vivendi Entertainment released the complete series on its own and as a double pack with The Adventures of Sonic the Hedgehog volume 1 as a promotional tie-in for the release of Mario & Sonic at the Olympic Games.
 NCircle Entertainment re-released King Koopa Katastrophe as a DVD under the Super Show! title and is the only DVD to feature the original licensed music on three of the six episodes.
 In 2009, NCircle released two more collections titled The Trouble With Koopas and What A Wonderful Warp, and a third in 2010 called Koopas Rock!
 In 2013, they re-released the complete series as a special collector’s edition, although the cover art for it features Cape Mario from the sequel game and series Super Mario World.
 A decade later in 2023, NCircle re-released the complete series again—this time featuring Yoshi from World on the packaging—but without any of the special features from their last one.
+WildBrain, the current rights holders of the DiC library, have uploaded the entire series to YouTube on their official channel.
+Additionally, the series has been made available to stream on Paramount+ and Amazon Prime Video.

 EPISODE GUIDE: